Changed Relation Between Radio Flux F10,7 And Some Solar Activity Indices During Cycles 21 - 23: Changed relation between activity indices and in the cycles 21-23

-We analyzed the interconnection between activity indices W, Mg II core to wing ratio, total solar irradiance and counts of flares versus $F_{10,7}$ for the $21^{st}$, $22^{nd}$ and $23^{th}$ solar cycles and calculated yearly averaged values of this linear regression correlation coefficients $K_{corr}$.
+We analyzed the interconnection between activity indices W, Mg II core to wing ratio,TSI and counts of flares versus $F_{10,7}$ during the $21^{st}$, the $22^{nd}$ and the $23^{th}$ solar cycles.
+At Figure 4 we can see correlation between solar indices and radio flux $F_{10,7}$ in the cycles 21 - 23.
+The interconnection between activity indices corresponds to the linear regression equation: